Summer@Brown Speaker Series

 Jon Land is the bestselling author over 25 novels.
 He graduated from Brown University in 1979 Phi Beta Kappa and Magna cum Laude and continues his association with Brown as an alumni advisor.
 Jon often bases his novels and scripts on extensive travel and research as well as a twenty-five year career in martial arts.
 He is an associate member of the US Special Forces and frequently volunteers in schools to help young people learn to enjoy the process of writing.
 His books include Strong Enough to Die, Strong Justice, and The Seven Sins.

 Professor Swartz received discovered her love of structural design in the biological world as an undergraduate major in Biology and Anthropology/Sociology at Oberlin College.
 She went on to receive her doctorate from the Committee on Evolutionary Biology at The University of Chicago for work on the biomechanics of arm swinging in gibbons.
 She came to Ecology and Evolutionary Biology and Engineering at Brown in 1990.

-Nigerian writer Chinua Achebe is known the world over for having played a seminal role in the founding and development of African literature.
-He is most well known for the groundbreaking 1958 novel Things Fall Apart, a novel still considered to be required reading the world over.
+(November 16, 1930 – March, 21 2013) The late Nigerian writer Chinua Achebe was known the world over for having played a seminal role in the founding and development of African literature.
+He was most well known for the groundbreaking 1958 novel Things Fall Apart, a novel still considered to be required reading the world over.